anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 Note this down - we will use this for mounting the storage account

 ### 2.0.4.
 Provision an Azure Data Factory v2
-- Create it in East US 2 in the same region, same resource group
+- Create it in East US 2 - same region, same resource group

 ### 2.0.5.
 Provision an Azure Databricks workspace
 - Select "Standard" in the pricing tier